USS Stein: Reclassification

 Stein was reclassified as a frigate on 30 June 1975, with the hull number FF 1065.

-Giant squid incident
+Unknown animal incident

-She is noteworthy as a U.S. Navy vessel that has apparently been attacked by an unknown species of giant squid.
+She is noteworthy as a U.S. Navy vessel that has apparently been attacked by an unknown species.
 In 1978, the "NOFOUL" rubber coating of her AN/SQS-26 sonar dome was damaged by multiple cuts over eight percent of the dome surface.
-Nearly all of the cuts contained remnants of sharp, curved claws found on the rims of suction cups of some squid tentacles.
-The claws were much larger than those of any squid that had been discovered at that time.
+Nearly all of the cuts contained remnants of sharp, curved teeth.
+The teeth were much larger than those of any squid that had been discovered at that time and does not match any other known species.

 Decommissioning

 In late August 1991, Stein was ordered to prepare to be decommissioned.
 She got underway to Indian Island, Washington for ammunition off load and a port visit at Victoria, Canada.
 Upon returning to San Diego, she started preparation for preservation and was decommissioned on 19 March 1992.
 She was towed to Bremerton, Washington, added to the United States Navy Reserve Fleet and stayed there until mid-1997.